Skip to main content

 Can my parents work or access provincial health care on a Super Visa?+

-No. A Super Visa does not authorize work in Canada and does not provide access to provincial health care (such as OHIP, MSP, or AHCIP).
-Medical insurance is mandatory specifically because provincial health care is not available to Super Visa holders.
+Generally no. A Super Visa does not authorize work in Canada and does not give access to provincial health care (such as OHIP, RAMQ, MSP, or AHCIP).
+Private medical insurance is mandatory precisely because provincial coverage is usually not available to Super Visa holders.

 Your Next Step